mdownes/rollup-plugin-csp-html-linter/README.md

 ### rollup-plugin-csp-html-linter
-A Rollup plugin to parse HTML files and report any Content Security Policy Violations.
-This plugin is based on the csp-html-linter package.
+A Rollup plugin designed to analyze HTML and identify potential breaches of Content Security Policy (CSP) rules.
+The goal is to prevent CSP violations from infiltrating your codebase during the build process.
+This plugin is based on the [csp-html-linter](https://www.npmjs.com/package/csp-html-linter) package.
 ### Install

 Using npm: